Exact and Approximate Counting of Database Repairs

-Clearly, we have that:
+Clearly, we have that

 This holds since all the $R$-facts of $E$ agree on the value of the additional attribute $A$; hence, this attribute does not affect the satisfaction of the FDs.
-Moreover, since the variable $x$ occurs only once in the query, the value of this variable has no impact on the entailment of the query, and we get that:
+Moreover, since the variable $x$ occurs only once in the query, the value of this variable has no impact on the entailment of the query, and thus

-We conclude that:
+We conclude that